BrianCoyle/IsingBornMachine/README.md

 1. Computing the KL Divergence,
 2. MMD as a cost function with hard-to-compute kernel.

-To run the, PyQuil is needed, plus a user code which can be gotten by siging up to use the Rigetti simulator online: pip install pyquil
+To run the, PyQuil is needed, plus a user code which can be gotten by signing up to use the Rigetti simulator online:

+pip install pyquil
 Also the standard packages, numpy, matplotlip, etc.
 ---------------------------------------------------------------------------------------------